-Clinton also took aim at her Republican opponents and their policy of “trickle-down economics.”
-She criticized an approach that “explodes the national debt, concentrates wealth in the hands of a few, and does practically nothing to help hard-working Americans.”
+Clinton also took aim at her Republican opponents and their embrace of “trickle-down economics.”
+She criticized the approach, arguing that it “explodes the national debt, concentrates wealth in the hands of a few, and does practically nothing to help hard-working Americans.”

-“Twice now in the past 20 years, a Democratic president has had to come in and clean up the mess left behind,” Clinton said, drawing laughter and applause.
+“Twice now in the past 20 years, a Democratic president has had to come in and clean up the mess left behind” by Republican administrations, Clinton said, drawing laughter and applause.

-“I want every child in our country, not just the granddaughter of a former senator and secretary of state,” Clinton said, referring to herself, “to live up to their God-given potential.”
+Said Clinton, “I want every child in our country, not just the granddaughter of a former senator and secretary of state, to live up to their God-given potential.”